In this day and age, I feel that super foods have come to be known as a fad or something companies create for profit.

 Here are some of the super foods I use everyday:

 Why spend the money on Acai bowls when you can easily make them yourself?
 I like the powder version better than the frozen one because I find it easier to blend.
 Little background on Acai: it is a grape-like berry and derived from South America.
-It helps with issues relating to your skin, digestion, allergies, immune system, and energy levels.
+It can help with issues related to your skin, digestion, allergies, immune system, and energy levels.
 It is a great source of antioxidants, an aphrodisiac, a brain booster, and a great weapon against premature aging, cancer, and unexplained fatigue or exhaustion.
 Are you convinced yet?
-Tip: to make an Acai bowl more filling, add protein powder or a nut butter into the mixture.
+Tip: to make an Acai bowl more filling, add protein powder or a nut butter into the mixture!

 Contrary to what you may think of Avocados because of their high fat content, they can actually help you with your weight loss goals.
 Also, does anyone else have avocado toast for breakfast, lunch or dinner?
-So easy and such a good feel super food.
-You feel full and content for so long.
+So easy and such a feel good super food.
+It makes you feel full and content for so long.

 If you haven’t tried Chia seed pudding yet, you’re doing it wrong.
 No, seriously go try it!
 I love adding chia seeds to my oatmeal or smoothies.
 And yes, these are the same seeds that were used for Chia Pet (such a waste!).
 Chia seeds belong to the mint family and are gluten free.
 They are a great source of good fat – omega 3, balance blood sugar levels, crush cravings, complete source of protein and a great source of calcium, magnesium, manganese, iron, phosphorus and folic acid.